bmndc/nokia-leo/README.md

 - an international non-US version of Nokia 6300 4G (not TA-1324)
 - an USB cable capable of data transferring (EDL cables will also do)
 - an Internet connection to download the tools needed
-- a somewhat-working [firehose loader MBN file](https://github.com/minhduc-bui1/nokia-leo/blob/main/8k.mbn) for the phone
+- a somewhat-working [firehose loader MBN file](../blob/main/8k.mbn) for the phone
-- an [image file of Gerda Recovery](https://github.com/minhduc-bui1/nokia-leo/blob/main/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
+- an [image file of Gerda Recovery](..blob/main/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
 - a EDL tools package to read and write system partitions in low-level access (in this guide we'll be using [bkerler's edl.py v3.1](https://github.com/bkerler/edl/releases/tag/3.1))

-*[andybalholm's EDL package](https://github.com/andybalholm/edl) is only recommended for phones running KaiOS 2.5.2.2 and older.
+*Nokia 2720 Flip users: [andybalholm's EDL package](https://github.com/andybalholm/edl) is recommended for phones running KaiOS 2.5.2.2 and older.
 Due to some structural changes within the GPT partition table, using this package on devices with later versions will result in an error `AttributeError: 'gpt' object has no attribute 'partentries'.
 Did you mean: 'num_part_entries'?`.
-Do note that the command structures used between bkerler's and andybalholm's are different, this guide for KaiOS 2.5.4 won't cover those.
-Instead, you can check out Cyan's guide at [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/development/edl).*
+Do note that the command structures used between bkerler's and andybalholm's are different.*

 - **Windows users also need:**
   - a computer with Python and `pip` installed for the EDL tools to work (Windows: both are packaged on Python's [official website](https://www.python.org/))
   - Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)
   - [Zadig tool](https://zadig.akeo.ie) to configure `libusb-win32` driver
   - Android Debug Bridge (ADB) installed to read the boot image in Gerda Recovery (see [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/en/development/webide))

 - **macOS & Linux users also need:**
   - An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (install guide for Homebrew can be found below)
   - *Python 2.7 bundled with macOS 10.8 to 12.3 is NOT recommended for following this guide.*

 *If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*

 - **If you're going the automatic boot partition patching and compilation via Docker route (only recommended for 5-6 year old computers):**
   - Git to clone/download the repository of the patcher tool to your computer ([install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
   - Docker Compose to provide the environment for the patcher tool to work (included in Docker Desktop, whose download links can be found [here](https://docs.docker.com/compose/install))
   - (Windows) WSL 2 with [Linux kernel update package](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) installed (to install WSL 2 turn on Virtualization in BIOS, then open Command Prompt with administrative rights and type `wsl --install`)

 - **If you're going the extracting and manual editing by hand route:**
   - Android Image Kitchen v3.8 ([Windows](https://github.com/osm0sis/Android-Image-Kitchen), [macOS/Linux](https://forum.xda-developers.com/attachments/aik-linux-v3-8-all-tar-gz.5300923))
   - (Windows) [Notepad++](https://notepad-plus-plus.org/downloads) to edit the needed files while [preserving line endings](https://www.cs.toronto.edu/~krueger/csc209h/tut/line-endings.html)
   - [Java Runtime Environment](https://www.java.com/en/download) for properly signing the boot image (optional)

 For the sake of simplicity, the guide assumes you've moved the Gerda Recovery image and the MBN loader file into the root of EDL tools folder, which you should do for convenience.
 If you'd like to have those in other folders, change the directory path accordingly.

-## Part 1: Set up EDL
+## Part 1: Set up environment for EDL tools

 > This portion of the guide was taken from [Development/EDL tools on BananaHackers Wiki](https://wiki.bananahackers.net/development/edl) so that you don't have to switch tabs.
 Kudos to Cyan for the guides!